miekg/ebpf/README.md

 }
 ~~~

-which is eBPF assembly with Go functions and types.
-What if we can generate the above from Go code
+Which is eBPF assembly with Go functions and types - meaning Ciliun already made a assembler.

-using Go code.
-This is essentially a eBPF assembly in Go and then piggybacking on all the Cilium
+What if we can generate the above from Go code using Go code.
+This is essentially a eBPF assembly in
-stuff.
+Go and then piggybacking on all the Cilium stuff.

 Thus the above assembly _should_ be generated from the following Go code: